 #5 – Matching principle:

-This was the guide to Accounting Policies and the list of top accounting policies.
+This was the guide to Accounting Principles and their definition.
+We discuss the top 6 basic accounting principles with examples and explanations.
 Here are the other articles in accounting that you may like –